SALT-Lab-Human-AI/project-check-point-1-aidee/reflections/README.rst

 2. Qian, K., Cheng, Y., Guan, R., Dai, W., Jin, F., Yang, K., … Gašević, D. (2025).
 Dean of LLM Tutors: Exploring Comprehensive and Automated Evaluation of LLM-generated Educational Feedback via LLM Feedback Evaluators. arXiv [Cs.CY].
 Retrieved from http://arxiv.org/abs/2508.05952
 3. Chudziak, J. A., & Kostka, A. (2025).
 AI-Powered Math Tutoring: Platform for Personalized and Adaptive Education. arXiv [Cs.AI].
 Retrieved from http://arxiv.org/abs/2507.12484
 4. Belcak, P., Heinrich, G., Diao, S., Fu, Y., Dong, X., Muralidharan, S., … Molchanov, P. (2025).
 Small Language Models are the Future of Agentic AI. arXiv [Cs.AI].
 Retrieved from http://arxiv.org/abs/2506.02153
+5. Bastani, Hamsa and Bastani, Osbert and Sungu, Alp and Ge, Haosen and Kabakcı, Özge and Mariman, Rei, Generative AI Can Harm Learning (July 15, 2024).
+The Wharton School Research Paper.
+6. Bebergal, Jennifer L. “A Multi-Dimensional Approach to Tutor Training with Emerging Technologies.”
+The learning assistance review : the journal of the Midwest College Learning Center Association.
+(2025): 146–193.

 Here are our reflections on the relevant research papers that we found:
 ===============